jayap6/SimulatedChatWindow/README.md

 Flow Chart

-1. The User logs in (login window) [Not required at this time]
+1. The User logs in (login window)
 2. The user sees the list of users who have joined/logged into the chat on the left side.
-[Done]
 3. The user sends a message by clicking on the “Send” button on the window on the right side.
-[Done]
 4. The message gets displayed on the text area/scrolling pane.
-[Done]
 5. Newest messages should always appear at the bottom.
 Older messages should appear above newest.
 The chat window should scroll when needed.
-[Done]
 6. The user responds by sending another message which gets displayed on the text area/scrolling pane.
-[Done]

   Note:
   The data can be separated by having the JSON formatted data in a separate javascript file.